9.1 Understanding the LCC Studio Pipeline

 - Layering Optimization.
 Corrects loop-closure drift that shows as misalignment or a doubled wall on a large loop path.
 It applies to PortalCam captures and is on by default.
 Turn it off for repetitive layouts such as identical floors or cubicles, where it can misread one place as another.

 - LCC2 output.
-The next-generation format is smaller (SOG compression cuts size 8 to 26 times), loads faster, and is the native editable format of the Model Editor.
+The current format is smaller, loads faster, and is the native editable format of the Model Editor.
 Legacy LCC and PLY upgrade to LCC2 automatically on import.
 See 9.7 Export Formats.

 Hardware, and What It Buys You